SourceCodeCat/test/README.md

-2. Without any  'if' clause, as the name depicts no IF was used whatsoever, That version of the code can be downloaded or looked with the following tag: "**with_one_if_clause**" also it can be seen in the release tab.
+2. Without any  'if' clause, as the name depicts no IF was used whatsoever, That version of the code can be downloaded or looked with the following tag: "**with_one_if_clause**" also it can be seen in the releases tab.
 This was not requested but actually was the first version of the code